ShaofeiZi/90DaysOfDevOps/Days/day63.md

 ---
-title: '#90DaysOfDevOps - The Big Picture: Configuration Management - Day 63'
+title: '#90DaysOfDevOps - 大局观: Configuration Management - Day 63'
 published: false
-description: 90DaysOfDevOps - The Big Picture Configuration Management
+description: 90DaysOfDevOps - 大局观 Configuration Management
 tags: "devops, 90daysofdevops, learning"
 cover_image: null
 canonical_url: null
 id: 1048711
 ---
-## The Big Picture: Configuration Management
+## 大局观: Configuration Management

 Coming straight off the back of the section covering Infrastructure as Code, there is likely going to be some crossover as we talk about Configuration Management or Application Configuration Management.